Eiriksmal/lawler-dot-io-template/content/2019/hello-world.md

 Category: Dross
 Tags: meta
 Status: Published
-Summary: We all have to start somewhere&hellip;
 Description: Eric Lawler's Lawler.io: What's it all about then?
+1. Practice for better long-form writing.
+2. A medium to understand my own thoughts.
+3. A resource for others.

 <section markdown="1">
 ## The Beginning